Jan Malakhovski (oxij)

 On alternatives

-If you browse the docs and GitHub issues of my projects, you can find multiple examples of me doing this.
-I hate how search engines apparently lower you search rank when you link to too many other useful things.
-Which, while they have a good explanation for doing it, I find it mightily suspicious that it also benefits them greatly, as now you have to go to them for alternatives and comparisons, instead of the original project pages listing those things, even though that’s actually the best place for those things.
-So, I refuse to obey these stupid rules and all my project feature extensive list of alternatives and comparisons, for example, like this.
+I hate how search engines apparently lower your search rank when you link to too many other useful things.
+Which, while they have a good explanation for doing it, I find it mightily suspicious that it also benefits them greatly, as now you have to go to them for alternatives and comparisons, instead of the original project pages listing those things, even though that’s actually the best place to host such things.
+This is normal and expected in academic writing.
+So, I refuse to obey stupid SEO rules and all my projects feature extensive list of alternatives and comparisons, like this, for example.

 Sponsor me, transactionally